sshaw/ddex/CONTRIBUTING.md

 # Contributing

 Most all of the code is generated automatically by [jaxb2ruby](https://github.com/sshaw/jaxb2ruby).
-This project's `Rakefile` contains several tasks that use `jaxb2ruby` to facaliate code generation.
+This project's `Rakefile` contains several tasks that use `jaxb2ruby` to facilitate code generation.

 Once you've generated your code you'll need to integrate it into the main `DDEX` module.